WilliamLQin/williamqin.com/_pages/about.md

 Today, I use and work with many different programming languages and tools!
 So far, I have...

 * ...made games in Unity with C#
-* ...created websites using Jekyll (Ruby), Markdown, Angular, HTML, CSS, Bootstrap, jQuery, and TypeScript or JavaScript
+* ...created websites and web applications using a combination of Jekyll (Ruby), Markdown, Angular, HTML, CSS, Bootstrap, jQuery, Amazon Web Services, TypeScript and JavaScript
 * ...developed Android applications in Android Studio with Java
 * ...processed data using Python
 * ...tracked objects with computer vision and artificial intelligence